 We support a wide range of partners within our service region, including community events, not-for-profit organisations, cafés and restaurants, schools, sports teams and surf lifesaving clubs.

-We have two large mobile ‘hydration stations’ to provide free drinking water at local community festivals, concerts and sporting events.
+We have 2 sets of 3 contactless water bottle refill stations to provide free drinking water refills at local community festivals, concerts and sporting events.

 - Your event must be within Barwon Water’s service region